Navigation

 Your GP may ask to examine you and do some tests.

-A sample of semen can show whether you’re producing enough healthy sperm.
-You may be able to take the sample at home or in a clinic.
-You’ll need to collect the sample (through masturbation) at least two days after, but no more than five days, since you last ejaculated.
+A sample of semen (for a sperm analysis test) can show if you’re producing enough healthy sperm.
+You may be able to take a sample at home or in a clinic.
+You’ll need to collect the sample (through masturbation) at least two days but no more than seven days since you last ejaculated.
 Your semen will be tested for a number of things, including:

 • how many sperm there are